Housing benefit can help pay your rent if you're on a low income. Find out who can claim and how to apply.

 Still need help?

-Get advice if you need help with filling in the form or more information about claiming.
+Get advice if you need help with your application or more information about claiming.

 Sonia's Story: Keeping on top of things will help your claim